I-League Golden Boot: Leading Indian goalscorer

-Ever since the beginning of the I-League in 2007, only two Indian players have been the I-League Golden Boot winners with Sunil Chettri winning the award in 2013-14 season and Bidyashagar Singh winning the award in 2020–21 season.
+Since the beginning of the I-League in 2007, only two Indian players have been the I-League Golden Boot winners, with Sunil Chettri winning the award in the 2013–14 season and Bidyashagar Singh doing so in the 2020–21 season.
 The following table lists the top Indian goalscorer in each season and their overall ranking in that season's top scorer table.